John Souttar: International career

 Souttar has represented Scotland at under-17 level, making his debut on 28 August 2012, in a 0–0 draw against Belgium.
 In May 2013, Souttar made his debut for the Scotland under-19 team, against England.

 Alex McLeish called Souttar into the senior Scotland squad for the first time in May 2018, but he was forced to withdraw due to hip and hamstring injuries.
 In August 2018, Souttar's manager at Hearts, Craig Levein, suggested that Souttar may be called up for Australia if not selected for Scotland.
 Souttar later admitted he had not considered playing for Australia or been contacted by Football Federation Australia, and that he was unaware Levein was going to make the suggestion.

 Souttar was again selected for Scotland in September 2018, and he made his full international debut in a 4–0 defeat against Belgium on 7 September.
 A month later, in his third appearance, he was sent off for two bookings in a 2–1 loss away to Israel, later stating that he had been suffering with a hip injury (which caused him to miss three months of club football) but chose not to ask to be substituted as his defensive colleague Charlie Mulgrew had already come off injured.

-In November 2021 Souttar was called up by Steve Clarke to the Scotland squad for the World Cup qualifiers against Moldova and Denmark.
-On 15 November 2021 he scored his first international goal, a header from a corner, against Denmark in a 2–0 home win.
+In November 2021, Souttar was called up by Steve Clarke to the Scotland squad for the 2022 FIFA World Cup qualifiers against Moldova and Denmark.
+On 15 November he scored his first international goal, a header from a corner, against Denmark in a 2–0 home win.

+Souttar was named in the provisional squad for UEFA Euro 2024, but was omitted from the final list.
+Called up for 2024–25 UEFA Nations League fixtures against Poland, Portugal and Croatia, he was named player of the match against Portugal as Scotland earned a point from a 0–0 draw at Hampden, and was joined on the field by childhood companion Ryan Gauld, the first time they had played together since their Dundee United spell in 2014.